mgomes/blog/drafts/cloudflare_pages_with_nanoc.md

 3. Set the "Build command" to `nanoc`
 4. Set the "Build output directory" to `/output` unless you've customized this in Nanoc.

 That's it!
-As you make changes to your Nanoc site and merge those changes into your repository's default branch in GitHub or GitLab, Cloudflare Pages will build your site and deploy it to its CDN across the world.
+As you make changes to your Nanoc site and merge those changes into your repository's default branch in GitHub or GitLab, Cloudflare Pages will build your site and deploy it to its global CDN.